Yvonne Nicholls: Early life and World War II

 Born in Melbourne in 1914, Nicholls attended Methodist Ladies' College, Melbourne, and completed a Bachelor of Arts with majors in history and economics at The University of Melbourne in 1936.

 After her marriage to scientist Frank Nicholls (1916–2013) in 1940, the couple moved to London, where Frank had been sent to establish the Australian and New Zealand Scientific Liaison Office.
 During their time at Australia House, Nicholls recruited and trained a team of 20 women to operate a unit that catalogued, photographed, and sent negatives of secret war documents to Australia by air courier.

-Following the end of the war, Nicholls and her husband returned to Australia via the United States, where they were entertained by scientist and member of president Frankin Roosevelt's staff, Caryl Parker Haskins.
+Following the end of the war, Nicholls and her husband returned to Australia via the United States, where they were entertained by scientist and member of president Franklin Roosevelt's staff, Caryl Parker Haskins.
 Haskins, a pioneering entomologist in the study of ant biology, expressed his wish to obtain a live colony of Australian bull ants in response to Nicholls' offer of an Australian gift in return for his hospitality.
 When they returned to Melbourne, Frank introduced Nicholls to John S. Clark, a myrmecologist at the CSIRO, who Nicholls credited with teaching her how to collect and classify ants.
 It was on one of their field visits to Turton's Pass in the Otway Ranges that Nicholls found a previously unknown ant species, which Clark named Monomorian yvonnii in her honour.